csorianot/godmc_wiki/Install-and-setup.md

 The folder `godmc/input_data` can be used to put input data.
 This will include:

-- Genetic data in binary plink format.
+- Genetic data in binary plink format without a genotype probability cut-off.
 Please see [here](Imputed-genetic-data) for more info.
 - CNV data stored in a `.RData` file.
 Please see [here](Structural-variant-data) for more info.
-- Normalised and QC'd methyation data stored in an `.RData` file.
+- Normalised and QC'd methylation data stored in an `.RData` file.
 Please see [here](Normalised-methylation-data) for more info.
 - Phenotypes and covariates stored as plain text files.
 Please see [here](Phenotype-and-covariate-data) for more info.

 For simplicity you can copy your genetic data (e.g. `geno.bed`, `geno.bim`, `geno.fam`), your methylation data (e.g. `beta.RData`), your CNV data (e.g. `cnv.RData`), and your covariate data (e.g. `covariates.txt`) to the `input_data` directory.
 Then set the following variables: